-I was thinking maybe the colonoscopy showed an autoimmune issue because the CT tech who scanned me before had left, had asked me if there was any irritable bowel syndrome (IBS) that ran in my family.
-So that’s where I was thinking.
+I was thinking maybe the colonoscopy showed an autoimmune issue because the CT tech who scanned me before I left had asked me if there was any irritable bowel syndrome (IBS) that ran in my family.
+That’s where I was thinking.
 It wasn’t anything further than that.

 They actually have a local surgical center that I went to.
-Before the colonoscopy I had the prep, which wasn’t really that bad.
-I was expecting a lot worse and it wasn’t.
-I was actually able to get sleep because I have two boys!
+Before the colonoscopy, I had the prep, which wasn’t really that bad.
+I was expecting a lot worse, and it wasn’t.
+I was actually able to get sleep, because I have 2 boys!

-She sent the biopsy of the mass and said it should be returned in two days to let us know exactly what it was.
+She sent the biopsy of the mass and said it should be returned in 2 days to let us know exactly what it was.

-At this point I think she knew what it was because my husband later googled the image that we got in the report to get an idea.
-She was young, she was our age, and I think it hit home to her so she didn’t want to say what it was – that it was probably cancer.
-So my husband and I went home and we waited.
+At this point, I think she knew what it was because my husband later Googled the image that we got in the report to get an idea.
+She was young, she was our age, and I think it hit home to her, so she didn’t want to say what it was — that it was probably cancer.
+My husband and I went home, and we waited.

 That was a very long Tuesday because the results ended up coming in Wednesday.
-I tried to keep myself busy, tried to keep it together for my boys, knowing potentially what was in my future.
+I tried to keep myself busy [and] tried to keep it together for my boys, knowing potentially what was in my future.

-Wednesday comes around, my doctor’s office calls me in the morning, my husband had [gone] to work at that point because we weren’t sure how we were going to get the news of what it was.
-Then they say to me, ‘We need you to get someone who you can trust to come with you to the surgical center as soon as possible.’
+Wednesday comes around.
+My doctor’s office calls me in the morning.
+My husband had [gone] to work at that point because we weren’t sure how we were going to get the news of what it was.
+Then they say to me, “We need you to get someone you can trust to come with you to the surgical center as soon as possible.”
 That’s all they said.

-So I was a little crazy at this point.
-I had my two boys at home, so trying to keep it together until I could at least leave them somewhere.
+I was a little crazy at this point.
+I had my 2 boys at home, so trying to keep it together until I could at least leave them somewhere.
 I had to call my husband to get him to come home so we could go to this meeting.

 My mother-in-law came over and watched our boys.
 My husband came home from work.
-Him and I drove up to the surgical center in silence.
+He and I drove up to the surgical center in silence.

 We didn’t know what laid ahead of us.